LessSass/LessSass/README.md

 ### Less -

- There are many different ways to use Less but we are going to install it on our machines via npm.
+ There are many different ways to access Less but we are going to install it on our machines via npm.

 * Installation and Set-Up
-1. Open up command line and run
+1. Open up command line and run:
      $ npm install -g less
 2. Less, unlike SASS, does not have a built in compiler.
-We like less.app which is an open source GUI compiler application.
-Download it here.
+We like [less.app](http://download.cnet.com/Less-app/3000-10248_4-76116255.html) which is an open source GUI compiler application.
-3. You should have a folder created in which you can store a basic HTML file and all your styling files.
+3. You should have a folder created in which you can store HTML and styling files.
 4. In order to see this in action, we are going to need some basic HTML and Less.
-I have provided that for you here.
-You should not be using the CSS file.
+I have provided that for you in this repo.
+Take a look at "less.html" and "stylesLess.less".
-   That will be created through the compiler.
    Don’t worry if you don’t understand the information in the files - we are going to go over it line by line after we finish set-up.
-5. Open up less.app and import your .less file.
+5. Open up less.app and import your "stylesLess.less" file.
 The great thing is that you only have to do this once.
-You import a file, click on the compile tab and save your. less file.
-This should automatically create a .css file in your folder.
-Every time you hit save - less.app will automatically compile the CSS.
+Import the file, click on the compile tab and save the less file.
+This should automatically create a stylesLess.css file in your folder.
+Now, every time you hit save - less.app will automatically compile the CSS.
 6. We like less.app because it is super simple to use + has an awesome built in error feature.
-When an error occurs and CSS couldn’t be compiled.
-   Less.app will alert you with a log of where the error occurred.
+When an error occurs and CSS couldn’t be compiled, Less.app will alert you with a log of where the error occurred.
 7. We linked the CSS for you already.
-But, it is important to note that in the index file you will link to a CSS file not a Less file.
+But, it is important to note that in the HTML file you will link to CSS not a Less file.
 8. Pop your HTML into a browser to check it out.

 ![](lessExample.png)